w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Transfers `value` amount of tokens from the caller's account to account `to`", " with additional `data` in unspecified format.", "",
+    "Transfers `value` amount of tokens from the caller's account to account `to`", "with additional `data` in unspecified format.",
-    " On success a `Transfer` event is emitted.",
     "",
-    " # Errors",
+    "On success a `Transfer` event is emitted.",
     "",
-    " Reverts with error `InsufficientBalance` if there are not enough tokens on", " the caller's account Balance.",
+    "# Errors",
     "",
+    "Reverts with error `InsufficientBalance` if there are not enough tokens on", "the caller's account Balance.",
+    "",
-    " Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
+    "Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
-    " Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
+    "Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
   ],
   "mutates": true,
   "name": [